Pureblueessentialsorg/pureblueessentials.com.au/content/shop/lon03/index.md

 width: 16
 long: true
 ---
-The **pure blue essential value packs** allow refilling of the 10ml bottle many times over with the pure blue essentials oil blend of your choice and high quality carrier oil.
+Our **value packs** allow refilling of a 10ml roll-on bottle many times over with the pure blue essentials oil blend of your choice and high quality carrier oil.
+Choose from one of 12 blends from the drop down menu.

 It contains: